Power Tip 1: Receiving Alerts on Critical Events

 SYSLOG, which provides a permanent, offsite record of events.
 Within the network configuration menu, the user is able to define any number of filters and receive alerts.
 The advantage of this network protocol is that the alerts can be sent to any number of SYSLOG hosts.

 SNMP, which is the most common system for receiving notifications.
 SNMP provides ‘universal’ communication from your unit to any trap receiver, whether it is your DCIM (data center information system), BAS (building automation system), or any generic trap receiver.
 Within the PRO2 tool, you can define up to two destinations.
 SNMPv2 is pre-enabled, but you can also enable SNMPv3 if that is your jam.
-All notifications go out immediately, and can be repeated at any interval you define.
+All notifications go out immediately and can be repeated at any interval you define.

 These notifications can be changed on a PDU basis, and on a sensor-by-sensor basis, which provides a lot of visibility.
 Here’s a tip: once you have set up alerts, test them by creating a change-of-state on the PDU, such as a reboot or by changing the temperature range.
 This will allow you to make sure you are receiving communications in the manner that you are expecting.

 If you need further support, we are here to take your calls.
 For more information about receiving alerts and configuring remote management, check out the Power Tip #1 video on YouTube.
+Check out our next power tip on avoiding overloading phases.